 A nurse that I used to work with developed an addiction a number of years back.
 When it came out, in order to have any hope of getting his job and his nursing license back, he was required to see an addictions specialist and adhere to the treatment plan that was set out.
 One of the elements of the treatment plan this doctor came up with was attending Alcoholics Anonymous (AA) meetings.

 This nurse is an atheist.
-He tried AA but didn’t find it helpful at all, as it just didn’t mesh with his personal brief system.
-He refused to continue going to meetings, and despite being keen to engage in other forms of treatment, he was fired by the health authority for not following his treatment plan.
+He tried AA but didn’t find it helpful at all, as it just didn’t mesh with his personal brief system, so he refused to continue going to meetings.
+Despite being keen to engage in other forms of treatment, he was fired by the health authority for not following his treatment plan.
 He ended up taking the issue to the provincial Human Rights Tribunal, complaining that he was discriminated against on religious grounds because he was an atheist.
 According to an article on the CBC website a couple of months ago, a settlement was reached between the nurse and the health authority.
 As a result, the health authority will no longer require health professionals to attend 12-step groups if it goes against their religious beliefs.

 While AA is Christian-influenced, it isn’t associated with any particular religion or denomination.
 Still, a higher power plays a major role in the 12 steps.